-There is the old saying that some people are lifers, forever dedicated with an undying passion for a particular cause.
+There is an old saying that some people are lifers, forever dedicated with an undying passion for a particular cause.
 Rising from the underground of Helsinki, Finland, the night creature known as Jyrki 69 has earned the aforementioned title in the world of Rock-n-Roll.
-Splitting time in the shadows of his birthplace and New York City, Jyrki 69 has led The 69 Eyes for nearly three decade, making them an international powerhouse in the world of Goth ‘n’ Roll.
-Known for a distinctive baritone vocal range, Jyrki 69’s music has captured the essence of Glam, Goth, and Classic Rock while marrying it with cinematic lyrical style.
+Splitting time in the shadows of his birthplace and New York City, Jyrki 69 has led The 69 Eyes for nearly three decades, making them an international powerhouse in the world of Goth ‘n’ Roll.
+Known for his distinctive baritone vocal range, Jyrki 69’s music has captured the essence of Glam, Goth, and Classic Rock while marrying it with cinematic lyrical style.

 CrypticRock.com – The 69 Eyes have been together for nearly three decades.
 In that time the band has really become one of the leaders in Gothic Rock having released ten albums and touring all over the world.
-First, tell us what has this journey been like for you?
+First, tell us what has this journey been like for you.

 It took a long time for The 69 Eyes to reach our sound and how it is known these days.
 It took us some ten years.
 Of course all through these years and decades music scenes have changed, styles have gone, and some stayed.
-We always just relied on basic values of Rock-n-Roll and added some Horror movie vampire elements ever since the beginning.
+We always just relied on the basic values of Rock-n-Roll and added some Horror movie vampire elements ever since the beginning.
 Those are actually as classic as black leather jackets.
 Those are the things that never go out of style.
 We never wanted to be in style anyway, but you have to remember that we are an ’80s band.
 We started in 1989 and movies like The Lost Boys was still brand new and things like that.
 That world was the world that inspired us to start the band.

 There were great and cool bands like The Cult or Danzig, or The Cramps and Ramones, that were ruling our world, our whole world back in those days.
 When we started the band, those were our influences.
-They have stayed the same and those influences have been very eternal as well as time tested.
+They have stayed the same and those influences have been very eternal as well as time-tested.
 We were only doing what we knew best.
 I think our advantage these days as we play, as I look at the audience, I think what is the main value for us, is we have some songs which probably are played around the world at the Goth clubs or Rock-n-Roll clubs or some happenings like that.
 Those are, of course, something that we are known for, but I think our value is that we just keep on going.
-We’re the same lineup, same guys, we have never had any breaks.
+We’re the same lineup, the same guys, and we have never had any breaks.
 We’ve been releasing records, not endlessly, but we’ve been touring and we have stood there through all these times.

 I mentioned our influences, we stood through all these times, and have been continuing the legacy.
 That started to happen when these bands started to disappear.
 All of a sudden there are not so many of these kinds of bands left anymore.
-It’s not so long ago that there was Type O Negative or the other bands who shared the same kind of ideas or influences that we have.
+It’s not so long ago that there were Type O Negative or other bands who shared the same kind of ideas or influences that we have.
 Through the years, I mean there’s not even Motörhead anymore.
 We’re still here and I think that becomes more important for us.
 Like I said, as I’m looking at the audience, I wonder a little what they see in us.
 I think in these days and these times right here right now, our main value is that we just go on.

 Jyrki 69 – Yeah, it was a very naughty, glammy band when we started.
 I loved the ’60s Garage Punk and other earlier ’60s bands.
-I also loved Sunset Strip Glam stuff and New York City Street Glam and the Ramones.
+I also loved Sunset Strip Glam stuff New York City Street Glam and the Ramones.
 I sort of wanted to melt everything together.
-It took a long time to make some sense with it.
+It took a long time to make some sense of it.
 At some point – now that we are talking about it – it’s been for years no wonder somebody likes these things.

 CrypticRock.com – People are definitely more open-minded when it comes to music.
 That is definitely something that has changed through the years.
 What is really interesting about The 69 Eyes is it was probably a good fifteen or sixteen years into your established career in the European market that you broke through in North America with 2004’s Devils.
-Was that exciting to you to see that you were getting notification in the U.S at that time?
+Was that exciting to you to see that you were getting notification in the U.S. at that time?

-Jyrki 69 – I have a background of the whole history of in The 69 Eyes; a history of hanging out back in the late ’80s in New York in the Glam and Punk and Rock-n-Roll scene.
+Jyrki 69 – I have a background of the whole history of The 69 Eyes; a history of hanging out back in the late ’80s in New York in the Glam and Punk and Rock-n-Roll scene.
 I was a teenager, a Rock-n-Roll fanboy that was having my adventures in New York City in the late ’80s and early ’90s.
-That’s where I got inspiration to start the band.
-In some early bios of ours, which I naturally wrote, it said The 69 Eyes exists between Helsinki and New York because I so much wanted us to have a strong relation to New York.
+That’s where I got the inspiration to start the band.
+In some early bios of ours, which I naturally wrote, it said The 69 Eyes exists between Helsinki and New York because I so much wanted us to have a strong relationship with New York.
 A lot of these New York bands obviously inspired us.

 Then years passed and a lot of things happened.
 At some point, all of a sudden after ten years, we started to become popular in our home country here in Finland and our songs started to be played on the radio.
 All of a sudden we started to get gold records.
 Then Central European audiences discovered us as well.
 So I thought, hey, let’s go back to the original recipe and it’s time to go back to The States.
 I actually really said that in that way.
 I told everybody that we were going to do a new record and it’s going to be called Devils.
 That’s going to be the record that is going to open up the gates to The States for us.

 Obviously Devils had some songs that made more sense in The States.
-For instance, “Lost Boys,” which is like a tribute for the 1987 movie.
+For instance, “Lost Boys,” which is like a tribute to the 1987 movie.
 Then this new MTV movement started to happen so Jackass happened.
 One guy from there, Bam Margera, discovered Finland and discovered that Finland has cool bands.
 He obviously helped us out a lot when he directed our video for the song “Lost Boys.”
 He sort of made it into a remake of the whole movie.
 We were all of a sudden on MTV in The States.
 Finally, our records became available in The States and we were touring there and we were playing talk shows.
 It just happened.
 That was really sweet because, from my point of view, it was always my dream.
 It was like my dream was really coming true.
 Ever since the lyrics from the first naughty, glammy demo we did, they are all my interpretation of the American youth culture and Popular culture.

-I was really happy that finally the stuff that I had created had found its way back home.
-People immediately understood what we are about.
+I was really happy that finally, the stuff that I had created had found its way back home.
+People immediately understood what we were about.
 The coolest thing for us was, I was just thinking that we were recycling Classic Rock values back to The States.
 It was really cool when we were touring and all kinds of people and all ages of people were at the show.
 There were Rock-n-Roll veteran fans who were thinking of bringing the way Rock-n-Roll used to be with the Ramones and Led Zeppelin and things like that.
-It was incredible, I really thought it would be like this and finally we made it back there.
+It was incredible, I really thought it would be like this and finally, we made it back there.
 There is some justice in Rock-n-Roll!

 CrypticRock.com – It sounds like it was a great time.